 My wife and I just returned from an amazing trip that took us to London, England and Paris, France.
+We really enjoyed our time in both cities, but I think London just pips it as our favourite.
+We have started to make plans to return to England and see some other cities there.
+We want to see Manchester, York, and Liverpool (especially as we have heard about the cruises from liverpool that you can get which sound unbelievable!)
 Usually, even the shortest trips that take me out of my comfort zone can be stressful.
 So I’m sure you can imagine what traveling to Europe can do to one’s state-of-mind.
 But I was very much looking forward to seeing these two amazing places and spending some quality time with my wife, so I needed to strategize ways to minimize my stress level and manage my ADD/ADHD.

 The second part is to take breaks.
 Do not try to cram everything in!
 We would see a site, take a short break, and continue on our way.
 Whether it was having a nice meal or returning to our hotel room, we found ways to break up our days.
 Like most people with ADD/ADHD, I can get drained trying to take in a bunch of information.
 By taking the time to charge my batteries, I was more focused and engaged.

 The last thing to keep in mind are the extremely long flights.
 In my case, I like watching movies or winding down while listening to music.
 My advice for anyone (especially parents) is find something that the traveling person with ADD/ADHD will enjoy.
 Sitting still for that amount of time can be torture, but having things that one wants to do makes the flight much more manageable.